godotengine/godot-vscode-plugin/README.md

 - `check_status` - Check the GDScript language server connection status.

 #### Use Godot Tools in your VSCode Extension
-If you have a VSCode plugin there are some commands that are only available via code that may be helpful.
-This means your extension will require that this extension is installed.
+If you are creating a VSCode plugin there are some commands that Godot Tools provides via code.

 You can invoke other commands (Godot Tools, built-ins, or other plugins) with
 ```typescript